Paris Hilton: Deejaying (2012–2019)

-Resurgence (2020–present)
+Resurgence (2020–2024)

 This Is Paris (2020), a YouTube Originals documentary directed by Alexandra Dean, focuses on her personal and professional trajectory.
 In the film, Hilton revealed her experiences with emotional, verbal and physical abuse while attending a series of boarding schools as a teenager.
 Unprepared to disclose that information, she trusted Dean's approach and found the process of filming to be a healing space for her.
 She served as a producer but did not have artistic authority over the production.
 It received over 16 million views in its first month of release and was deemed a successful "rebranding" of her image.

 Between 2020 and 2024, Hilton appeared in advertisement campaigns for Skims, Valentino, Lanvin, Uber Eats, Hilton Hotels & Resorts, Klarna, Marc Jacobs, Taco Bell, Grey Goose, NBCUniversal's coverage of the 2024 Summer Olympics, MSCHF–Crocs' Big Yellow Boots, Living Proof, and WOW Vegas.
 With Klarna, she opened a pop-up store which ran from February 23 to 24, 2023 in Los Angeles.

 In 2020, Hilton served as a guest judge in the premiere episode of James Charles's YouTube series Instant Influencer, produced and starred in Ramez Silyan's short film Sorry, modeled at Rihanna's Savage X Fenty Show Vol. 2, and released a merchandise collection, as well as a single with Lodato, "I Blame You".
 In 2021, Hilton, who founded Paris Hilton Entertainment in 2006, renamed the company 11:11 Media.
-That year, she created London Audio, in partnership with iHeartMedia, and Slivington Manor Entertainment, with an overall deal at Warner Bros.
-Unscripted Television.
+The company's divisions include London Audio, in partnership with iHeartMedia, Slivington Manor Entertainment, with an overall deal at Warner Bros.
+Unscripted Television, and 11:11 Beauty, with Guthy-Renker.

 Her podcast I am Paris debuted on February 22, 2021, offering personal content and conversations with her family, friends, and other celebrities.
 It served as the flagship of several programs produced by Hilton's company, London Audio, and iHeartMedia.
-The other podcasts were Trapped in Treatment (2022–2023), hosted by Caroline Cole and Rebecca Mellinger, and History of the World's Greatest Nightclubs (2023), hosted by Ultra Naté.
+The other podcasts were Trapped in Treatment (2022–2023), hosted by Caroline Cole and Rebecca Mellinger, History of the World's Greatest Nightclubs (2023), hosted by Ultra Naté, and My Friend Daisy (2025), hosted by Jenn Swann.